Election of CA Council

 The composition of, and number of Council members returned by, each constituency has been chosen to reflect the geographic distribution of CA members.
 For the initial election they are composed of federations as follows:

-To establish the new Council, all twelve members will be elected this year and allocated initial terms of 2, 3 or 4 years.
-Thereafter, a third of the members will be elected each year.
+To establish the new Council, all twelve members were elected in September, 2019, year and allocated initial terms of 2, 3 or 4 years.
+The next election will therefore be in the summer of 2021, unless a by-election is required.
 Elections will be by single transferable vote.

-Please click on the name of the constituency in the table above for further details and to see who has been nominated for it.
+Please click on the name of the constituency in the table above for further details and to see who was nominated for it.

 CA members were allocated to a constituency based on the federation membership of their primary club (failing which, the leading part of the postcode of their UK address).